supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    ```powershell
    New-AzResourceGroupDeployment -Name az801l0901deployment -ResourceGroupName $rgName -TemplateFile ./L09-rg_template.json -TemplateParameterFile ./L09-rg_template.parameters.json -AsJob
    ```

-   >**Note**: Do not wait for the deployment to complete but instead proceed to the next task.
-The deployment should take about 3 minutes.

 ### Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers